RidhwaanDev/rutgersql/README.md

 ## Todo
-- refactor the code base
-- separate the code into modules
-- document the code better
+- Use es6 like the cool kids
-- cache data